saud5211/JavaUWP/docs/PATCHING.md

 .\compat_mod\build_compat_mod.ps1
 ```

 The build copies the mod JAR into the local ignored `gameDir\mods` folder.
-The top level package step then places bundled mods under `runtime\bundled-mods`, and the UWP host copies them into writable `LocalState` on launch.
+The top level package step then places bundled launcher-owned mods under `runtime\bundled-mods`, and the UWP host copies them into writable `LocalState\game\mods` on launch.

 ## GLFW shim